gitter-badger/PromiseKit/_posts/2015-05-10-PromiseKit-2.0.markdown

 {% highlight objective-c %}
 #import <PromiseKit/PromiseKit.h>

-// using @import will not break anything, but it will not import everything
+// using @import will not break anything, but it will not
-// either:
+// import everything either:

 @import PromiseKit;

+// so if you must use it, use both:
+@import PromiseKit;
+#import <PromiseKit/PromiseKit.h>
 {% endhighlight %}

 ## Swift Compiler Issues